charleennewland/blog/maturity_model.md

 </p>
 <h5 align="center"> Excerpt of Customized Operational Excellence Maturity Model</h5>

-Let's move forward and dissect one of the lines out of this maturity model/ Let's go with line
+Let's move forward and dissect one of the lines out of this maturity model and let's go with line 13 which falls under the dimension named Excellence-Driven Framework with the focus area being Excellence-Driven Policy.

+In Level 1; The organization lacks a documented excellence driven policy excellence

+In Level 1; The organization lacks a documented excellence driven policy excellence

 This maturity model helps organizations aim for: